Vestvågøy Municipality: Name

 The municipality is named after the island of Vestvågøya.
 The Old Norse name of the island was Lófót (see Lofoten), but when Lofoten became the name of the whole archipelago, the island became known as Vestvågøy.
 The first element of the name is the prefix vest which means "west".
 The middle element derives from the word vágr which means "bay" or "inlet".
 The last element is the definite form of the word øy which means "the island".
 Thus it means "the west bay island".

 Coat of arms

 The coat of arms was granted on 7 September 1984.
 The official blazon is "Azure, two stockfish addorsed" (I blått to opprette og motstilte sølv tørrfisker).
 This means the arms have a blue field (background) and the charge is two dried codfish (also known as stockfish.
 The fish have a tincture of argent which means they are commonly colored white, but if it is made out of metal, then silver is used.
 This was chosen since the municipality is one of the main Norwegian exporters of (dried) cod or stockfish and has been since the Middle Ages.
 The arms were designed by Kjell Kvivesen.

-Churches

-The Church of Norway has five parishes (sokn) within Vestvågøy Municipality.
-It is part of the Lofoten prosti (deanery) in the Diocese of Sør-Hålogaland.